-If you suspect abuse at a skilled nursing facility or residential care facility for the elderly, you should report your concerns to the following agencies:
+If you suspect abuse at a skilled nursing facility or residential care facility for the elderly, you should report your concerns to an authority, such as:

-- Local law enforcement, either the police department, sheriff's department, or the local District Attorney's office;
+- Local law enforcement including the police department, sheriff's department, or the local District Attorney's office;

-- Office of State Attorney General, Bureau of Medi-Cal Fraud and Elder Abuse;
+- Office of State Attorney General, the Department of Justice’s Bureau of Medi-Cal Fraud and Elder Abuse;

 - Long-term Care Ombudsman Program;

 - Department of Public Health, Licensing and Certification; and/or

 - Community Care Licensing, Department of Social Services.